davesheinbein/ui-kit-modern/src/components/Chat/Explanation.md

 ### Chat.tsx

-- **Chat (component)**: Unified chat component.
+- **Chat (component)**: chat component.
 If `kind` is provided, delegates to `ChatFactory` for configuration-driven chat; otherwise, renders a presentational chat window with header, content, and optional close button.

 ### configurations.ts